City Power: Electricity procurement

 In 2023, through grid access it aims to obtain 53MW from customer-embedded rooftop solar generation and 3.7MW from municipal building PV generation, for a total of 60MW.

 By 2026/27, it hopes to target 480MW (with 200MW coming from households and businesses, 150MW from independent power producers on private and mining land, 50MW from financed rooftop IPP PV programmes, 27MW through municipal building PV generation, 33.5MW from landfill gas generation and solid waste-to-energy, and 20MW from natural gas generation.)

 In July 2023, the City of Johannesburg introduced wheeling tariffs which charge both independent power producers and City Power customers to allow use of the existing grid infrastructure to supply customers with electricity.

 In August 2023, City Power secured 92MW from four IPPs: waste-to-energy (20MW), gas-to-power (31MW) and PV solar generation (40.8MW).

 In April 2024, the 50 MW John Ware Gas Turbine Power Station was recommissioned.

+Regulations

+Small-scale Embedded Generation

+All private generation under 1 MVa (including residential plugin solar) require City Power's prior approval.
+The stringent 6-step requirement associated with this has faced objections by various role players who labelled registering residential solar setups as unnecessary administrative red tape; OUTA claims City Power's registration process introduces "avoidable costs, significant delays and additional administrative burdens".